Yvee1/hascard/README.md

 The CLI provides some options for running hascard; to see them all run `hascard -h`.
 As an example, say you have a file `deck.txt` with lots of cards in it and you want to review 5 random ones, you can use `hascard deck -s -a 5`.
 Here `-s` shuffles the deck and `-a 5` specifies we only want to look at 5 of them.

 ## Cards
 Decks of cards are written in `.txt` files.
 Cards are seperated with a line containing three dashes `---`.
 For examples, see the [`/cards`](https://github.com/Yvee1/hascard/tree/master/cards) directory.
-In this section the 4 different cards are listed, with the syntax and how it is represented in the application.
+In this section the 5 different types of cards are listed, with the syntax and how it is represented in the application.

 ### Definition
 This is the simplest card, it simply has a title and can be flipped to show the contents.
 For example the following card